0505daniel/attention-learn-to-route/README.md

 from julia import TSPDrone
 ```
 this part at the front.
-Comment out the first two lines if your not using conda since this will slow down algorithm runtime.
+Comment out the first two lines if your not using virtual environment since this will slow down algorithm runtime.
+=> I failed to run julia in a plane environment.
+You should leave these lines active.

 I will open you a server that is ubuntu 22.04, 4 RTX 4090, and python and julia installed.